Hidden-Histories/Public-Resources/documentation/CreatingAssetBundles.md

 ![CreateAssetBundle_addAceEnding3](images/CreateAssetBundle_addAceEnding3.png)

 .
-## Upload exampleassetbundle(i) files to your porPOIse account on hiddenhistoriesjtown.org
+## Upload Your Asset Bundle files to your porPOIse account.

 You should already have an **FTP** (File Transfer Protocol) login for your porPOIse account on **https://hiddenhistoriesjtown.org/**.
 - If you do not have this information, please contact the Hidden Histories admin.